 Course placement for grade nine students incorporates grades in their current eighth grade courses, teacher recommendations, MCAS test results, standardized test results, as well as student and parent requests.
-The high school guidance counselors meet with incoming 9th grade students in the spring of their 8th grade year during an assembly presentation to assist with their ninth grade course selection.
+The high school guidance counselors meet with incoming ninth grade students in the spring of their eighth grade year during an assembly presentation to assist with their ninth grade course selection.
 A Curriculum Night is also held to acquaint parents/guardians and incoming eighth graders to Hanover High School and its rigorous academic program.

-PSAT
+PSAT Registration

-Consistent with our beliefs to provide "a challenging curriculum specific to individual educational needs," Hanover High School is requiring all 10th and 11th grade students to take the PSAT/NMSQT in preparation for college and career.
+Consistent with our beliefs to provide "a challenging curriculum specific to individual educational needs", Hanover High School is requiring all 10th and 11th grade students to take the PSAT/NMSQT in preparation for college and career.
 The exam will be administered in October during the school day.
-Additionally, all freshmen will be required to participate in the PSAT 8/9.
-The exam will be administered during the school day.
-The score report from these exams will provide the individualized educational tools necessary for our students to get an early start in preparation for college and career.
+The score report from this exam will provide the individualized educational tools necessary for our students to get an early start in preparation for college and career.
 HHS faculty will evaluate the results in the aggregate addressing school-wide strengths and weakness as well as overall Hanover High School curriculum design.
 The PSAT provides all students an opportunity to experience college level academic content and be evaluated accordingly.
 Any parents/guardians who have questions about this opportunity for all are urged to call the principal.
-There is a fee to take the PSAT.
+The cost for the PSAT for 2017-2018 is \$15.
 Any student on free and reduced lunch will be exempt from payment.
 Financial aid is available upon request.